 Thoracolumbar Junction – Back Pain that Doesn’t Resolve with Traditional Treatment

 The thoracolumbar junction – or TLJ for short – is a unique area in the human body that can produce back, hip, gynecologic, urologic, testicular, and lower GI pain.
 While the dysfunction often occurs at the thoracolumbar junction, the pain rarely appears at the source.
-Because of this, it’s one of the most commonly underdiagnosed – or missed – causes of symptoms in the clinic.
+Because of this, it’s one of the most commonly underdiagnosed – or missed – causes of pain.

 If you’ve been struggling with any of those types of pain and are not experiencing relief, your symptoms could be coming from the TLJ.
-We’re going to dive into what the thoracolumbar junction is, why it causes the pain it does, the types of TLJ dysfunction, and some exercises to help relieve pain.
+We’re going to dive into –

 What is the Thoracolumbar Junction?

 If you take a dive into the research, very little is known about TLJ discomfort.
 It’s often studied as another name – Maigne’s Syndrome.
 The available research is mostly case studies, which isn’t the highest quality evidence.
-However, we have integrated information from these studies, conversations with colleagues, and clinical patterns we have seen to help us get results for our clients.
-This is where most of our knowledge and information on Maigne’s Syndrome comes from.
+(As a side note, Maigne’s Syndrome and TLJ dysfunction can be used interchangeably.
+Here, we’re just using TLJ because it’s less of a mouthful).

 What Thoracolumbar Junction Pain Looks Like